 7. A shift in life goals

 When a couple is not on the same page about their life goals, they can drift apart quickly.
 If you’re going through such a transformative experience, make sure your partner is aware and in agreement with your changing priorities.
+Though people don’t really think about it, the relationship problems between couples can escalate when one half of the equation completely changes the way they look at problems and solutions.

 A shift in life goals is one of the biggest issues in relationships, since your partner may find it hard to embrace this change.
 The onus of making them see things from your perspective is on you.